cyberrumor/midilint/README.md

   -h, --help            show this help message and exit --velocity VELOCITY   the velocity to set all notes to --key KEY             the key to snap notes to.
 E.g. c_major or e_phrygian.
-  --strategy STRATEGY   note snapping algorithm. 'up', 'down', or 'nearest' --align               align the start and end of notes to intervals --precision PRECISION
+  --align               align the start and end of notes to intervals --precision PRECISION
                         determines the size of the interval to align to.
 1 is quarter note, 2 is eighth, 4 is sixteenth, etc
 ```